buildpacks/rfcs/text/0000-plan-flags.md

 2) Clarify how buildpacks communicate their dependencies to other buildpacks.

 - Current state of the world.
-    The current way that buildpacks indicate that they rely on an earlier buildpack's dependencies at either build or launch time is to set a string `build` and/or `launch` field in the Build Plan (TOML) metadata section.
+    The current way that the Cloudfoundry Buildpacks indicate that they rely on an earlier buildpack's dependencies at either build or launch time is to set a string `build` and/or `launch` field in the Build Plan (TOML) metadata section.
 An example of this being necessary is say the the `node-engine-cnb` and the `npm-cnb`.
 The `node-engine-cnb` on its own only has the `launch` metadata set for its layer because that is all that is required to run a node app that has no